hackolade/docker/Studio/README.md

 The easiest way to update plugins and the application is to rebuild images from previous sections:

-`docker build --no-cache -f Dockerfile.app -t hackolade:latest .`
+`docker build --no-cache --pull -f Dockerfile.app -t hackolade:latest .`

 You may also wish to update your existing image with the latest application and plugin versions.
 You may do so by using this [Dockerfile.update](Dockerfile.update) file, possibly after editing it for your specific needs, then running: